 Is a Christian Rap Artist from Winnipeg MB Canada.
-He has been writing, producing, and performing Christian music for over 18 years.
-He has toured Canada and the U.S. opening for acts such as P.O.D. and Todd Dulaney.
-He has also performed at Michael W. Smith’s Rocketown in Nashville TN.
+He has been writing, producing, and performing Christian music for over 19 years.
+He has toured Canada and the U.S. ministering at different churches, youth drop ins, senior centres, parks, street corners and clubs.
+He has opened for acts such as P.O.D., Todd Dulaney and All Above Me.
+He has also performed at Michael W. Smith’s Rocketown in Nashville TN, and Providence Chapel United Pentecostal Church in Montego Bay, Jamaica.
 His latest project "Hallelujah" was nominated for 2 GMA/Covenant Awards for Rap Song Of The Year and Urban/Rap Album Of The Year.
 His mission is to spiritually nourish the young and old with God’s Word.
 Speaking it boldly through high energy hip hop music.
 Creating an atmosphere of strength, confidence, and empowerment knowing our new identity in Christ Jesus brings life, love and hope to any situation.
 (Hebrews 4:12, John 21:15)

 Written by Michael Thom

 A Winnipeg Christian hip hop artist is making a comeback after health issues sidelined a climbing career.

 Kevin Manness, also known by his stage name Messanjah, started his rap career in the early 2000s.

 "18 years ago I had been a DJ for eight years.
 But I wasn't really serving God in that time."
 Manness says that in 2000 he had a conversion and committed his life to serving God.
 It was at that time that he started his hip hop career.